nesdoug/M1TE2/Readme.txt

     - added slider bars for color
     - changed default map height to 28
 1.7 - minor fix slider bar updating
-    - fixed tilemap image zoom code that cut of 1/2 a pixel at the top and left, that effected exported pictures also.
+    - fixed tilemap image zoom code that cut off 1/2 a pixel at the top and left, that effected exported pictures also.
     - fixed bug, double clicking in a dialogue box caused